George-Étienne Cartier

 Sir George-Étienne Cartier, 1st Baronet, PC (pronounced [ʒɔʁʒ etjɛn kaʁtje]; September 6, 1814 – May 20, 1873) was a Canadian statesman and Father of Confederation.

 The English spelling of the name—George, instead of Georges, the usual French spelling—is explained by his having been named in honour of King George III.

 In the years leading up to Confederation, Cartier was a dominant figure in the politics of Canada East as leader of the Parti bleu.
-In 1838 he returned to Montreal after a year in exile for his role in the Lower Canada Rebellion.
+In 1838, he returned to Montreal after a year in exile for his role in the Lower Canada Rebellion.
 He officially entered politics in 1848.
-During his long career he promoted the establishment of the Civil Code as the formal law of Canada East, instead of sole use of common law as was present in Canada West.
+During his long career, he instituted the creation of the Civil Code of Lower Canada, replacing the increasingly out-dated Custom of Paris, which had been used in Lower Canada since it had been a French colony.
 He also promoted the introduction of primary education in the province.
 Cartier had several reasons for supporting Confederation, notably his fear of American expansion.
 He died in London, England, on May 20, 1873.
+Cartier is considered to be one of the most important of the Fathers of Confederation, along with John A. Macdonald and George Brown.
+He has been dubbed “The Kingpin of Confederation” because of his prominence.

 Early career

-George-Étienne Cartier was born on September 6, 1814, in Saint-Antoine-sur-Richelieu, Quebec (then known as Lower Canada).
-Cartier was educated and was called to the bar in 1834 where he began to practise his profession.
+George-Étienne Cartier was born on September 6, 1814, in Saint-Antoine-sur-Richelieu, Lower Canada (now Quebec).
+Cartier attended the Petit Séminaire de Montréal from 1824 to 1832.
+He was called to the bar in 1834 where he began to practise his profession.
 He was also involved in the railway business, and Grand Trunk Railway was one of his legal clients.